South Bay Plastic Surgeons

 During your augmentation procedure, your surgeon creates a pocket in each breast that holds the implant.
 That pocket can be in 1 of 2 places: just behind the breast tissue but in front of the pectoral muscle, or behind the muscle.
 The decision about where to place the implant is influenced by physical factors, the style and shape of the implants, and whether you lead an active lifestyle.

-- Above the muscle: Called subglandular placement, this option is a good choice for women with enough existing breast tissue to camouflage the implants.
+- Implant above the muscle: Called subglandular placement, this option is a good choice for women with enough existing breast tissue to camouflage the implants.
 Visible rippling or wrinkling is more likely when the volume of breast tissue doesn’t adequately cover the implant.

 Breast augmentation incisions can be in 1 of 3 locations.
 You and your surgeon discuss the benefits of each choice to help you decide which is right for you.